 Physical Education majors learn how to integrate telecommunications and technology in their profession.
 They learn about making computer-assisted presentations, setting up web sites, preparing distance learning courses for the internet, and other activities to stimulate students.
-In addition to required technology courses, COE students experience computer-oriented units integrated in many classes.
+In addition to required technology courses, EHA students experience computer-oriented units integrated in many classes.
 This brings technology into everyday use for future teachers.

 Getting the Job

 The College is very successful in assisting students in finding jobs upon graduation.
-The OSU Career Services, the COE career consultant, the academic advisement staff, and faculty communicate regularly with employers seeking to hire OSU College of Education graduates.
+The OSU Career Services, the EHA career consultant, the academic advisement staff, and faculty communicate regularly with employers seeking to hire OSU College of Education graduates.

 Last year more than $250,000 in scholarships were awarded to students in the College of Education, Health and Aviation.
 In addition to endowed scholarships from the college, students are sometimes awarded scholarships from state or national professional organizations.
 Students may also apply for fee waivers, college workstudy, federal grants and loans, and employment opportunities on campus.